 If funds were lent to a family trust or directly between family members under an income-splitting arrangement, the 2022 loan interest must be paid by January 30, 2023.
 Failure to do so would cause the income attributions rules to apply to tax the income earned on the funds in the hands of the lender, which would defeat the purpose of the arrangement altogether.

-The above type of planning is used more often today to split investment income between family members and replaces other conventional strategies that no longer exist under the Tax on Split Income (TOSI) regime.
+The above type of planning is used more often today to split investment income between family members and in certain situations replaces other conventional strategies that no longer exist under the current Tax on Split Income (TOSI) regime.
 This was especially true when the CRA prescribed interest rate was at its lowest possible point of 1% between July 1, 2020, and June 30, 2022.

-Although the CRA prescribed rate has since risen to 4%, these types of income-splitting arrangements could still reduce a family’s tax burden provided they mesh with their investment strategy.
-There are also other income-splitting strategies that can be designed to avoid TOSI.
+Although the CRA prescribed rate has since risen to 4%, this type of planning could still reduce a family’s tax burden provided it meshes with their investment strategy.
+There are also other potential income-splitting strategies that can be designed to avoid TOSI.

 For additional information, contact your TZR advisor.